johan-bh/Social-Data---Final-Project/index.markdown

 <br/>

-Now that you've conducted an intial exploration of crime in NYC we invite you to use our
+Now that you've conducted an intial exploration of crime in NYC we invite you to use our interactive visualisations.
+These visualizations are aimed at helping the average NYC citizen as well as the curious reader that want to explore the data by themseleves for deeper understanding of the underlying nature of crime in NYC.

 ### UrbanShield NYC - Your Essential Navigation Partner for Safety in New York City